Sedation Dentistry – Naperville, Schaumburg, Lombard

 IMPORTANT NOTE: Oral sedation is most effective for minor procedures and very effective for many patients.
 If initial dosing fails to make the patient comfortable, additional doses require 45 to 60 minutes extra to take effect.
 Your appointment may be over by then.
 Many times we have a patient start their procedure with conventional sedation and if they are not sufficiently comfortable we switch them to a more reliable and “deeper” IV or IM sedation.

 Very few dentists in the state of Illinois, less than 2%, are licensed to administer deep or IV sedation due to stringent requirements.
-Dentists who promise sedation without being able to use these intensive methods may not be able to deliver the degree of amnesia and comfort that many patients are seeking.
+Sedation dentistry who promise sedation without being able to use these intensive methods may not be able to deliver the degree of amnesia and comfort that many patients are seeking.
 Be certain your dentist has the training to handle and deliver the degree of sedation and comfort you need!